 The results of this hybrid roster were predictable: the Forest Citys compiled an 18-0 record against amateur foes but won only one of seven games against openly professional opponents.
 By the end of the season, the need to be either fully professional or purely amateur was unmistakable.
 Cleveland’s premier club opted for the professional route, a decision that was symbolized by an October game between old and new players.
 The old players held a surprising lead after two innings, but then the new ones “struck their gait, and thence the game was just like the handle of a jug – one side only.”xi

 Doc Hanna represented the old guard in that game and when the lineup of the all-professional Forest Citys was unveiled in the spring of 1870, his name was no longer included in it.
-The Forest Citys enjoyed only modest success that season, but the presence of the gifted Jim White and other stars enabled them to be competitive enough to join the National Association in 1871.
+The Forest Citys enjoyed only modest success that season, but the presence of the gifted Deacon White and other stars enabled them to be competitive enough to join the National Association in 1871.
 During the first season of major league baseball, the Forest Citys enjoyed another mediocre season.
 Doc Hanna did not play for the team during either season.

 In 1872 the Forest Citys opened a new ballpark that was very luxurious by the standards of the era.
 The investment was made possible by the financial backing of a wealthy set of new directors who included Mark Hanna.
 Since Mark Hanna never again showed any interest in baseball, it seems likely that his new position was the result of urging from his brother.
-Once again, Doc Hanna did not play for the Forest City nine in 1872, but on August 19, he served as umpire in the aforementioned game against the Red Stockings.
+Once again, Doc Hanna did not play for the Forest City nine in 1872, but on August 19, he served as umpire in the aforementioned game against the Boston Red Stockings.

 By then it was clear that Cleveland’s first professional baseball franchise was doomed.
 The real problem was external – the Great Chicago Fire had caused the Chicago and Rockford teams to withdraw, leaving the Forest Citys as the only Midwestern entry.
 East-coast clubs were reluctant to schedule the expensive trips to Ohio, which made the cost of road trips prohibitive.
 Following the game umpired by Doc Hanna, the Forest Citys disbanded, and it was not until near the end of the decade before Cleveland again had a professional club.